Module Catalogue 2026/27

 What is modernity?
 Where does it happen?
 Who experiences it and what are the aesthetics of its expression?

 This module explores a range of American literary responses to what it meant to be a ‘modern’ subject in the early 20th century.
-We will be looking at American modernist writers’ attitudes to contemporary politics, to history, Europe and to transnational and regional landscapes in the United States.
+We will be looking at how American writing engages with contemporary politics, regional and national history, with ideas of the native and of the transnational, and with the possibilities and limits of literary expression.

 There will be a dual emphasis on form and theme in this module, which aims to develop a vocabulary for critical analysis of both in the works studied.
-We will therefore consider the ways in which the asymmetries of modernity are expressed through focused reading of writers including Larsen, Faulkner, Fitzgerald, Cather, Hurston and Steinbeck.
-We will explore the ‘newness’ of much of the work that emerged in the period, its interest in experimentation, its narrative concerns, its expression of the uneven experiences of American modernity.
+We will therefore consider the ways in which the asymmetries of modernity are expressed through focused reading of writers including Larsen, Faulkner, Fitzgerald, Cather, Hurston and Steinbeck, and focus on the unevenness, the singularity and the asymmetries of modern subjective experience.

-We will also consider the ways in which these writers engage with debates around region, conflict, gender, migration, labour and race.
+The module will also consider the ways in which the novels engage with debates around region, economics, conflict, gender, migration, labour and race.

 F Scott Fitzgerald, Tender is the Night